1. Analysis: results from a European multi-city study

 Patterns of illicit drug use: geographical and temporal variation

 The project revealed a picture of distinct geographical and temporal patterns of drug use across European cities (see Interactive: explore the data from the study).
 The BE loads observed indicate that cocaine use is higher in western and some southern European cities and lower in northern and eastern European cities.
 Amphetamine use was found to be relatively evenly distributed across European cities, although with highest levels reported in the north and northwest of Europe.
 In contrast, methamphetamine use is concentrated in cities within the Czech Republic, Slovakia and northern Europe, while the observed methamphetamine loads in the other locations were very low to negligible.

 Relatively low levels of the urinary biomarker loads related to MDMA were found in most European countries.
-The highest loads found were detected in Belgian and Dutch cities.
+The highest loads found were detected in Dutch cities.

 With regard to cannabis, the identification of THC-COOH loads in wastewater poses some analytical challenges, and as a result not all samples were analysed for this metabolite of THC.
 In contrast to the other illicit drugs under investigation, it was not possible to establish regional patterns.

 The study also highlighted differences among cities within the same country, which may be explained in part by the different social and demographic characteristics of the cities (universities, existence of nightlife area and age distribution of population).
 In the majority of countries with multiple study locations, cocaine and MDMA loads were generally higher in large cities compared to towns.
 No such differences could be detected for THC-COOH, amphetamine and methamphetamine loads.